José Apolinário Teixeira

 Industrial Training and Consulting

 It happens both ways.
 I often invite guest-lectures from the industry to the University.
 Sometimes, is the other way around, and I visit the industry to provide training and expert consulting.
 More often, I talk about open-source software development, coopetition strategy and open-coopetition (i.e. collaboration among competitors in an open-source way), and social network analytics (i.e., methods and tools for analysing evolving social networks).
 Domain knowledge is narrow and so far limited to the IT industry, Telco, Automotive, AeroSpacial, Retail and Medical Information industries.
-Recent talks include:
+Recent talks and expert assignments include:

 Societal Impact